 There are many people who wouldn’t think twice about mixing prescription opioid painkillers and alcohol.
-The reason that so many people do it is because they believe that they’re going to get an enhanced high, and they oftentimes do.
+They believe that they’re going to get an enhanced high, and they oftentimes do.
 They drink because they get a high, and they take prescription opioids because they get the painkilling effects along with a high.
 These people believe that by taking the two substances together, the only thing that will happen is that they’ll get an even stronger high.

 Unfortunately, medication doesn’t work like that.
 There are many medications that, when taken with alcohol, can cause severe and even deadly results.
 Prescription medications like Percocet are particularly dangerous when taken in this way.